ShenLab/PreMode/README.md

 # Data
 Please use the git lfs to download all files in `data.files/` folder

-Unzip the files with this script: `cd data.files/; bash unzip.files.sh; cd ../`
+Unzip the files with this script: `bash unzip.files.sh`

 Unfortunately we are not allowed to share the HGMD data, so in the `data.files/pretrain/training.*` files we removed all the pathogenic variants from HGMD (49218 in total).
 This might affect the plots of `analysis/figs/fig.sup.14.pdf` and `analysis/figs/fig.sup.15.pdf` if you re-run the R codes in `analysis/` folder.